Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Introduction

 \subsection{Our contributions}

-The main contribution of this work is to provide general techniques for deriving minimax bounds under local privacy constraints and to illustrate the use of these techniques to compute the minimax rates for several canonical problems: (a) mean estimation; (b) parameter estimation in fixed design regression; (c) multinomial probability estimation; and (d) density estimation.
-We now outline our main contributions, giving some pointers to related work.
-Because a deeper comparison of the current work with prior research requires formally defining our minimax framework and presentation of our main results, we defer more expansive discussion of this related work to Section~\ref{sec:related-work}.
-We do wish to emphasize, however, that our minimax rates are for estimation of \emph{population} quantities, in accordance with our connections to statistical decision theory; most prior work in the differential privacy literature focuses on accurate approximation of estimators in a conditional analysis in which the data are treated as fixed.
+The main contribution of this work is to provide general techniques for deriving minimax bounds under local privacy constraints and to illustrate these techniques by computing minimax rates for several canonical problems: (a) mean estimation; (b) parameter estimation in fixed design regression; (c) multinomial probability estimation; and (d) density estimation.
+We now outline our main contributions.
+(Because a deeper comparison of the current work with prior research requires a formal definition of our minimax framework and presentation of our main results, we defer a full discussion of related work to Section~\ref{sec:related-work}.
+We note here, however, that our minimax rates are for estimation of \emph{population} quantities, in accordance with our connections to statistical decision theory; by way of comparison, most prior work in the privacy literature focuses on accurate approximation of statistics in a conditional analysis in which the data are treated as fixed.